 This project consists of modifications to the C&SF Project to provide more natural hydrologic conditions in Taylor Slough and to minimize damaging flood releases to Barnes Sound/Manatee Bay, while maintaining flood protection for adjacent agricultural lands.
-The FY 2009 activities include the continuation of design and construction of the S-331 command building, continued construction of the Southern Detention Area, continued engineering and design of remaining detention areas and culverts, canal backfilling, water quality monitoring, levee vegetative removal, and formulation of the Combined Structural and Operating Plan.
+The FY 2010 activities include the completion of design and construction of the S-331 command building, continued construction of the Southern Detention Area, continued engineering and design of remaining detention areas and culverts, canal backfilling, water quality monitoring, and levee vegetative removal.